Tatang94/musik/replit.md

 - ✓ **NEW**: Landing page with "Monetisasi Penikmat Lagu" branding
 - ✓ **NEW**: Call-to-action "Mulai Sekarang" button redirecting to songs.php
 - ✓ **NEW**: Feature cards highlighting rewards, music quality, and ease of use
+- ✓ **NEW**: Bulk add songs feature in admin panel with checkbox selection
+- ✓ **NEW**: Mass song import from YouTube channels/artists search results

 ### Technical Improvements
 - ✓ Enhanced security with proper client/server separation